Exodo2009/Starter-Pack-Script/README.md

+# Starter Pack Script

 This script made for arch linux is commited to install all posibly needed files.

+I will made it compatible with other distros in the future.

-System Compatibility:
+## System Compatibility:

 - Arch Linux

     - Endeavour OS

     - Gurada OS

-Desktop Environment (DE) Compatibility:
+## Desktop Environment (DE) Compatibility:

 - KDE